 Instructions

 - Heat the olive oil in a large pot over medium heat.
-When the oil is hot, but not smoking, add the onions, carrots and celery.
-Cook gently for 5 minutes, stirring frequently.
+When the oil is hot but not smoking, add the onion and carrot.
+Cook for 3 minutes, stirring frequently.

-- Add the garlic, oregano, cumin and black pepper to the pot.
+- Stir in the garlic, oregano, cumin, and black pepper.
 Cook for 1 minute, stirring constantly.

-- Remove the ham from the pot and set it on a cutting board to cool.
+- Use tongs to remove the ham from the pot and set it on a cutting board to cool.

 - Add the diced potatoes to the soup.
-If you were keeping them in water make sure to drain before adding them in.
+If you had them soaking in water, be sure to drain them first.
 Cover the pot and continue cooking.

-- When the ham is cool enough to handle, remove and discard the fatty skin and bones.
-Chop the meat, return it to the pot and stir well.
+- Once the ham is cool enough to handle, remove and discard the fatty skin and bones.
+Chop the meat into small pieces and return it to the pot.
+Stir well.

-- Remove the bay leaf from the pot and discard.
-Taste the chicharos and add salt if needed.
-As a reference, we did not add extra salt to ours.
+- Remove and discard the bay leaf.
+Taste the soup and add salt if needed.
+(As a reference, we did not add any extra salt to ours.)

-- Serve the soup with a piece of crusty bread or a side of white rice, if desired.
+- Serve hot with crusty bread or a side of white rice, if desired.

 Notes